 Dog Symptom Reference Guide

 Understanding what different symptoms might mean helps you make informed decisions about your dog's care.
-This guide covers common symptoms, what might cause them, and when they require urgent attention.
+This guide focuses on common symptoms, what might cause them, and when they require urgent attention.

 Emergency Symptoms - Seek Immediate Care